attention-learning-workshop/attention-learning-workshop.github.io/_includes/introduction.md

   - Given the same task and learning objective, how do learned attention mechanisms in machines differ from those in humans?

 ### Attention for reinforcement learning and decision making
-  - How do reinforcement learning agents use attention in decision making?
+How have reinforcement learning agents leveraged attention in decision making?
-  - Do decision-making agents today use implicit or explicit formalisms of attention?
+  - Do decision-making agents today have implicit or explicit formalisms of attention?
-  - How can AI agents build implicit notions of attention?
+  - How can AI agents build notions of attention without explicitly baked in notions of attention?
-  - How can attention enable AI agents to scale or generalize?
+  - Can attention significantly enable AI agents to scale e.g. through gains in sample efficiency, and generalization?
+  - How should learning systems reason about computational attention (which parts of sensed inputs to focus computation on)?

 ### Attention mechanisms for continual / lifelong learning
   - How can continual learning agents use attention to maintain already-learned knowledge?